junglesta/wherenodoctor/_posts/2016-01-01-19-info-for-mothers-and-midwives.md

 The mother should not try to push or bear down until the child is beginning to move down into the birth canal, and she feels she has to push.

-The mother should keep her bowels and bladder empty.
+The mother should keep her bowels (Feces, stools) and bladder empty.

-If the bladder and the bowels are full, they get in the way when the baby is being born.
+If the bladder and the bowels are full (of urine), they get in the way when the baby is being born.

-Bladder full of urine

-Feces (stools)

 During labor, the mother should urinate often.
 If she has not moved her bowels in several hours, an enema may make labor easier.
 During labor the mother should drink water or other liquids often.
 Too little liquid in the body can slow down or stop labor.
 If labor is long, she should eat lightly, as well.
 If she is vomiting, she should sip a little Rehydration Drink, herbal tea, or fruit juices between each contraction.